juntang1129/juntang1129.github.io/_pages/cv.md

   </div>
 </div>
 <div style="margin-top: -0.7em;"></div>
-- Assisted in development (backend) and the literature review on topics like LLMs, agentic systems, etc.
+- Assisted in backend development and conducted literature reviews on topics such as LLMs, agentic systems, and more.
-- Authored a professional report on software-related industries in China, focused on AI innovation.
+- Authored a professional report on software-related industries in China, focusing on AI innovation.

 <div style="display: flex; justify-content: space-between;">
   <div>